This How to Paint Tiles Guide is a guide on painting tiles and all your tile painting questions answered!

 Step 3 – Priming

 Next step, prime your tiles.
 Primer is very thin, but only needs a single coat to work.
-Apply evenly with your brush and roller, brush for the edges, roller for the flat areas.
+Apply evenly with your paint brush and paint roller, brush for the edges, roller for the flat areas.

 Primer takes 1-2 hours to dry.
 In the meantime, clean your brushes and roller well so they are ready to paint with.